Relational Communication: Equilibrium

 Consider a relaxed problem

 We can solve this relaxed problem in two steps.
-First, for a given monotone message rule $\mu$, the optimal decision rule is given by $\rho_*$ defined by (\ref{dstar}).
-Second, given the optimal decision rule $\rho_*$, the optimal message rule is clearly $\mu_*$ defined by (\ref{mustar}).
-To prove that the solution $\rho_*$ and $\mu_*$ to the relaxed problem are the actual optimal decision and message rules that solve the problem (\ref{vbar}), it remains to show that $\rho_*(m)$ is nondecreasing in $m$.
+First, for a given monotone message rule $\mu$, the optimal decision rule specifies that the second-best decision is taken for each on-path message $m \in \mu([0,1])$.
+Second, given this optimal decision rule, the optimal message rule is clearly $\mu_*$ defined by (\ref{mustar}).
+To prove that the solution to the relaxed problem also solves the original problem (\ref{vbar}), it suffices to show that $\rho_*(m)$ is non-decreasing in $m$.